humayunkabir/volunteer-platform/README.md

 - Uniform distribution of volunteer service
 - Overall, get connected with the people in the crisis situation

-**Company/Volunteer:** *All companies or organization will register to help the people; their stock/availability of food or medical supplies will be shown in the App*
+**Company/Volunteer:** *All companies or organization will register to help the people; their stock/availability of food or medical supplies will be shown in the App and Website*

-**Consumer:** A consumer can rise a request for him or behalf of other people.
+**Consumer:** *A consumer can rise a request for him or behalf of other people.*